separator-spares-and-equipment-logo

 Engineered To Perform!

-Add Oil Centrifuge to your Progress Rail EMD engines.
+Add an Oil Centrifuge to your Progress Rail EMD engines

 Oil Supply to Oil Centrifuge

-In general, the oil supply should be taken from the hottest and highest pressure source available on the dirty side of the full-flow oil filter.
+EMD-Oil-Centrifuge-Installation-DiagramGenerally, the oil supply should be taken from the hottest and highest-pressure source available on the dirty side of the full-flow oil filter.
 The operating oil pressure for the IOW MP600 oil centrifuge should not be in excess of 7 bar (101 PSI) and should not be below 3 bar (43.5 PSI).
-The oil feed line to the centrifuge should be close to the engine’s oil pump and preferably before the oil cooler and the full-flow filter.
+The oil feed line to the centrifuge should be located close to the engine’s oil pump, preferably before the oil cooler and the full-flow filter.

 If your Progress Rail EMD engine has a scavenger lube oil system, you should set up the IOW MP600 oil centrifuge as an independent kidney loop filtration system.
 The scavenge pump operates at too low a pressure to drive a pressure-driven centrifuge (although it produces lots of oil flow), and the other pumps have enough pressure but no excess flow to drive the centrifuge.
-A kidney loop filtration system contains a pump/motor and IOW MP600 oil centrifuge to form an independent filtration unit.
-The EMD engine centrifugal oil filtration system can run immediately or continuously as needed.
+A kidney loop filtration system contains a pump/motor and an IOW MP600 oil centrifuge, forming an independent oil filtration unit.
+For marine applications, the IOW Group kidney loop centrifugal filtration system can run immediately or continuously as needed.

 Clean Oil Return to Sump

 The IOW MP600 oil centrifuge should be securely mounted to prevent excessive vibration.
-When mounting the oil centrifuge, it is important to choose an installation location with sufficient room to remove the centrifuge cover assembly and centrifuge bowl assembly (rotor assembly).
-The CentriClean Separator Control Unit (SCU) should be mounted where the remote monitor is easily visible.
+When mounting the oil centrifuge, it is essential to select an installation location with sufficient space to remove the centrifuge cover assembly and the centrifuge bowl assembly (rotor assembly).
+The CentriClean Separator Control Unit (SCU) should be mounted in a location where the remote monitor is easily visible.
 The IOW MP600 oil centrifuge should be securely mounted either to the Progress Rail EMD engine or can be mounted remotely.
 If mounted from the engine, a pressurized drain system (PDS) may be required.

 Centrifuge Oil Return – Gravity Drain